weslley39/Windows-Development-Bootstrapper/README.md

 Windows-Development-Bootstrapper
 ================================

-An executable for setup a Windows development environment.
+An executable for setup my Windows development environment.

 ## Installation